ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Other emulators may use the same config file with similar settings.

+If the emulator or game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.

 <br>

 ## < Cxbx-Reloaded > emulator PC lightgun aiming sample config